-Albert Sawano has applied his 30 years of experience on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.
+Albert Sawano has applied more than 25 years of experience on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.

 Prior to founding Synchronis, Albert worked at Harley Ellis Devereaux for nine years serving as a Principal and Co-Leader of Architecture + Design, at Gensler for four years, serving as a Senior Associate and Studio Leader at Gensler and Senior Associate and Project Manager at Johnson Fain for eight years, serving as a Senior Associate.
-He has held a Principal Architect or senior leadership role on such milestone Los Angeles projects as USC Village, Circa Towers, The Vermont Towers, Metropolis Towers, Constellation Place/MGM Tower, 2000 Avenue of the Stars, and in the San Francisco Bay Area, the West Berkeley Library, the nation’s first Zero Net Energy public library.
-Of these, 13 have been high-rise residential mixed-use or office towers of up to 56 stories.
+He has held a Principal Architect or senior leadership role on such milestone Los Angeles projects as USC Village, Circa Towers, The Vermont Towers, Metropolis Phase 2 Towers, Constellation Place/MGM Tower, 2000 Avenue of the Stars, and in the San Francisco Bay Area, the West Berkeley Library, the nation’s first Zero Net Energy public library.
+Of these, 15 have been high-rise residential mixed-use or office towers of up to 56 stories.

-Albert is the signatory Architect of Record on $2 Billion in projects recently constructed or currently in construction.
+Albert is the signatory Architect of Record on over $2 Billion in projects recently constructed or currently in construction.

 University of Pennsylvania Graduate School of Fine Arts, Master of Architecture

 University of California, Berkeley, Bachelor of Arts, Architecture